 Your GP practice should share information with your specialist team to ensure a smooth handover, and patients should be contacted by their specialist team before this change happens.

-What is a ‘Shared Care Agreement’?
+What is ‘Shared Care’?

 Which organisations currently provide specialist ADHD services across Suffolk?